 Pancakes are pretty easy...don't worry about the lumps, those usually disappear while cooking, and seeing a lumpy batter is better than eating tough pancakes.
 The best way to mix pancakes (opinion-based) is to create a well in the center of the dry ingredients and then slowly incorporate the wet ingredients.
 When cooking, make sure that the top has turned from shiny to dull.
 This should tell you when they're about ready to flip and you can take a peek first if need be.
 Usually, bubbles on the top are an indicator of doneness, however; I found that when using yogurt, there weren't any bubbles to be found.
 I absolutely love the addition of yogurt because they turned out to be some of the moistest and fluffiest pancakes I've ever had!

 The French toast

-Let me tell you, the addition of that toasted coconut granola takes it overrrrr the top!!!
+Let me tell you, adding that toasted coconut granola takes it over the top!!!
 If you're sensitive to coconut I would suggest using corn flakes or something similar to achieve that crunchy coating.
 Here is another place I used a dairy-free alternative which was in the form of a heavy whipping cream substitute.
 It was definitely a great placeholder for typical heavy cream.

 Below I share my recipe with you for 3-ingredient drop biscuits which are so tender, with a perfect crust on the outside.
 You won't find any substitutes here as the buttermilk makes the biscuit!
 I adore these because they can be enjoyed in minutes.
 Use a pastry blender to incorporate cold butter into the flour and then add in the buttermilk, stirring gently.
 If you don't have self-rising flour on hand, you can use the following: 1 cup self-rising flour = 1 cup all-purpose flour +2 teaspoons baking powder + ½ teaspoon salt.